terjesannum/tibber-exporter/README.md

 A `TIBBER_TOKEN` is required to use the Tibber API, go to [developer.tibber.com](https://developer.tibber.com/) to find yours.

+Regardless of how you run this program, it is important to run it with an automatic restart mechanism.
+If the live feed from Tibber for some reason is interrupted or not available, the program will take a short pause and exit.
+The pause is to avoid a restart loop and trigger rate limiting in the Tibber API, and just exiting and restarting is better than trying to handle every possible error situation.

 ### Docker compose

 If you don't already run Grafana and Prometheus, you can try a complete setup with `docker compose`.